-The CTR acute criteria for dissolved copper, lead, and zinc are calculated using water effect ratios (WER), which represent the correlation between the concentrations present in the water column and the concentrations that are biologically available and toxic to aquatic life.
+The CTR acute criteria for dissolved copper, lead, and zinc are calculated using water effect ratios (WER), which represents the correlation between the concentrations present in the water column and the concentrations that are biologically available and toxic to aquatic life.
 The San Diego Regional Water Board adopted Resolution R9-2017-0015 which established site-specific WERs for dissolved copper (6.998) and zinc (1.711) in Chollas Creek.
 In the absence of a site-specific WER, such as for lead, a default value of 1.0 is used.

 The CTR acute criteria calculation also requires receiving water body hardness, which results in a floating target that would differ at each sample because the receiving water body hardness is dependent on receiving water body flow.
 Hardness is defined as the concentration of calcium carbonate (CaCO3) in the water column and has the units of milligram per liter (mg/L).
 Freshwater aquatic life criteria for certain metals are expressed as a function of hardness because hardness and/or water quality characteristics that are usually correlated with hardness can reduce or increase the toxicities of some metals.

-Known site-specific hardness data is used to calculate the WLA instead of requiring Responsible Dischargers to calculate their metal limit by sampling the receiving water body hardness in concurrence with taking a discharge sample.
+Known site-specific hardness data is used to calculate the waste load allocation instead of requiring Responsible Dischargers to calculate their metal limit by sampling the receiving water body hardness in concurrence with taking a discharge sample.
 This is consistent with the approach taken in many hardness dependent TMDLs of assigning a hardness value based on existing data.
 Hardness data for Chollas Creek was obtained by Regional Board TMDL staff from California Integrated Water Quality System (CIWQS).
 Data analysis was conducted on hardness results from wet-weather sampling events from the Chollas Creek TMDL watershed with sample dates ranging from 1994 to 2017.
 All results obtained were marked as part of the Chollas Creek TMDL project, however not all stations had specific location information.
-Statistics run on the data set produced a hardness geometric mean of 94.07 mg/L. Table 78 below shows how the CTR equation was used to calculate the acute concentration criteria at a hardness of 94.07 mg/L
+Statistics run on the data set produced a hardness geometric mean of 94.07 mg/L. Table 78 below shows how the CTR equation was used to calculate the acute concentration criteria at a hardness of 94.07 mg/L.

-Table 78 – Chollas Creek Dissolved Metals WLA Translation
+Table 78 – Chollas Creek Dissolved Metals Waste Load Allocation Translation